nikitabarskov/dev/blog/pages/posts/part-1-data-mess-to-data-mesh.md

 If you want to sell any product, you need to pitch it to the investors, develop it, promote it, and only then get the actual value.
 It is a long journey, isn't it?

+In this article I want to discuss every foundamental principle of the Data Mesh from the product side and pitching side.

+### Domain ownership of the data

+Data Mesh is saying: **decentralize the ownership of analytical** **data to business domains closest to the data**.
+And then the concept is saying **either source of the data or its main** **consumers**.

+For me, a person who works with data, perform analytics, and runs machine learning models on a daily basis, it is a great approach.

+But how can I convince the rest of the organisation that this approach is really feasible?